mathieucarbou/Beelance/docs/index.md

 - `Send now and sleep!`: will send the data now and go to sleep for the configured amount of time (`send_delay`) if sleep is not prevented
 - `Scan Operators`: Trigger a new operator scan and new GPS search
-- `Prevent Sleep`: Keeps the device active and prevents it from going to sleep
+- `Prevent Sleep On Battery`: Keeps the device active and prevents it from going to sleep when powered by battery
 - `Restart`: Restart the device

 The statistics menu shows some metrics regarding the device itself.